MooersLab/ofat4xtals/README.md

 ## What are OFAT experiments
 These OFAT experiments involve holding all factors constant except for one while it is varied over several factor levels.
 We recommend starting the variation at 0 to test whether a factor's presence or absence influences crystal growth.
-We also recommend using four factor levels, including the zero level, so that the three points with the factor present can be used to assess whether the response is linear or curvilinear.
+We also recommend using four factor-levels, including the zero level, so that the three points with the factor present can be used to assess whether the response is linear or curvilinear.

 Most factors are expected to have a concave curvilinear effect on the crystallization of biological molecules.
 The effect might appear linear if the range of tested factor levels is narrow.
 In this case, you might be exploring only the rising or falling shoulder of a quadratic response.

 Four levels is a minimal approach to detecting the curvilinear response.
-Five or six levels might be a more robust approach to characterizing of the curvilinear nature of the response.
+Five or six levels might be a more robust approach to characterizing the curvilinear nature of the response.

 This is about all you can expect out of these kinds of experiments.
 You may propagate your lead when testing factors that do not influence crystallization.
 This might be a side benefit if the crystallization conditions are close to the optimum.

-These OFAT experiments are a horrible way to find the optimal conditions when serially applying them.
+These OFAT experiments are a horrible way to find the optimal conditions when serially applied.
 They should be limited to exploring a factor's nature regarding whether its presence has an effect and detecting a curvilinear response.
 This information can then be used to select the factors and their levels in full factorial, incomplete factorial, or optimal experimental designs.
 These latter designs can detect at least two-way interactions in addition to quadratic responses.